Learnware-LAMDA/Learnware/docs/workflows/upload.rst

 Learnware Statistical Specification ``stat.json``
 ---------------------------------------------------

 A learnware consists of a model and a specification.
 Therefore, after preparing the model, you need to generate a statistical specification for it.
-Specifically, using the previously installed ``Learnware`` package, you can use the training data ``train_x`` (supported types include numpy.ndarray, pandas.DataFrame, and torch.Tensor) as input to generate the statistical specification of the model.
+Specifically, using the previously installed ``learnware`` package, you can use the training data ``train_x`` (supported types include numpy.ndarray, pandas.DataFrame, and torch.Tensor) as input to generate the statistical specification of the model.

 Here is an example of the code: